artemave/conways-go/public/js/help-text.md

 ## gameplay

 Place cells on the battlefield.
 Cells are placed in shapes.
-Of which there are four: point, line, square and glider.
+Of which there are four: point, line, square and glider (keyboard shortcuts: 'p', 'l', 's' and 'g' respectively).

 Each cell clears a small area of fog around it, thus allowing you to place more cells.